tejonbiker/Scrambot/ControlClient/README.txt

 The application is entirely crossplatform, can be used (and develop) in any OS that support Netbeans, currently I only tested in Linux/Win/Mac.

+The executable is dist/ControlClient.jar

-I highly recommend start with the file ControlGUI.java
+I highly recommend start with the file ControlGUI.java if you want inspect the code.